vip-git/vip-git/README.md

 ## Hey there 👋
-Have a amazing `Tuesday` ⚡⚡⚡
+Have a amazing `Wednesday` ⚡⚡⚡

-Did you know Today on `08th September`
+Did you know Today on `09th September`
 ```
-“The San Francisco Peace Treaty was signed, formally ending World War II hostilities with Japan.”
-(Year: 1951)
+“The People's Democratic Republic of Korea (North Korea) was created.”
+(Year: 1948)
 ```